tildearrow/furnace/doc/4-instrument/sgu.md

   - a value of 0 results in no delay.
 - **Attack Rate (AR)**: determines the rising time for the sound. the bigger the value, the faster the attack (0 to 31).
 - **Decay Rate (DR)**: determines the diminishing time for the sound. the higher the value, the shorter the decay. it's the initial amplitude decay rate (0 to 31).
-- **Sustain Level (SL)**: determines the point at which the sound ceases to decay and changes to a sound having a constant level. the sustain level is expressed as a fraction of the maximum level (0 to 15).
+- **Sustain Level (SL)**: determines the point at which the sound ceases to decay and changes to a sound having a constant level (0 to 15).
+SL is an *attenuation*, OPN-style: the higher the value, the further the decay runs and the quieter the plateau. `0` holds at the peak (no decay), `15` holds near silence; the plateau is about `(15 - SL) / 15` of the peak.
 - **Sustain Rate (D2R/SR)**: determines the rate at which the sound decays after reaching the sustain level while the key is held (0 to 31). this is an OPN-style feature not present in OPL or ESFM.
 - **Release Rate (RR)**: determines the rate at which the sound disappears after note off. the higher the value, the shorter the release (0 to 15).
 - **Total Level (TL)**: represents the envelope's highest amplitude, with 0 being the largest and 127 being the smallest. a change of one unit is about 0.75 dB.